 Physicians Provide Valuable Input

 Thank you to all PEI physicians who provided as the Negotiations Team prepared for upcoming bargaining.
-Over the past six months, the Negotiations Team:
+In preparing for negotiations, the Negotiations Team:

 - Heard from 182 members through an online negotiations survey

 - Met with about 75 members at four community round-table discussions